 Once establishing his own lab at Australian National University, Fenner studied a number of subjects, among them using the myxoma virus as a means to control the invasive rabbit population.
 Biological control of this invasive pest with infectious agents had been studied for decades, even by Louis Pasteur, who had suggested using the bacterium we now call Pasteurella multocida, though this had proved unsuccessful.
 Fenner collected myxoma virus strains from South America and studied their virulence in lab-raised rabbits before the virus was eventually released and Fenner followed virus and host evolution as Andrew described.
 But in addition to his work in on myxoma virus, Fenner played an important role in the Smallpox Eradication Campaign with the World Health Organization.

 He worked with D.A.
-Anderson, the scientist overseeing the eradication campaign, evaluating monkeypox and other poxlike diseases to determine if these would affect the success of the campaign.
+Anderson, the scientist overseeing the eradication campaign, evaluating mpox (formerly called monkeypox) and other poxlike diseases to determine if these would affect the success of the campaign.
 Fenner was the scientist who proclaimed to the World Health Assembly in Geneva that “The world and its peoples have won freedom from smallpox” in May 1980, signifying one of humanity’s greatest achievements in the fight against infectious disease.
 Fenner passed away in 2010, but wrote a summary of some of his work in FEMS Microbiology Reviews.